Limitations to Dynamical Error Suppression and Gate-Error Virtualization from Temporally Correlated Nonclassical Noise

-While, as we have acknowledged, the present analysis is idealized in several ways, it serves as a caution that our current understanding about the interplay between DES and QEC, which largely ignores the possibility of back-action from the computational degrees of freedom onto a quantum bath, may fail to capture important aspects that temporal correlations can engender in the resulting error-propagation dynamics.
-As a next step, it is important to determine the extent to which similar limitations to combining DES and QES as identified here will emerge in a proper QEC setting where only the logical (not the full physical) state is projected onto the code space at each round -- for instance, by revisiting the setting of a three-qubit QEC code under bosonic dephasing considered in \cite{novais2006decoherence}.
-We expect that the presence of a quantum bath would still result in additional constraints that would need to be accounted for to properly choreograph DES and QEC into a layered quantum computing architecture.
-From a characterization standpoint, our study also points to the importance of developing experimentally viable methods for unambiguously detecting the presence of nonclassical noise, without resorting to full noise spectroscopy \cite{Sen}.
-We plan to report on that on a separate investigation \cite{free_evolution_paper}.
+Most importantly, it is crucial to determine the extent to which similar limitations to combining DES and QES as identified in this single-qubit study will emerge in a proper QEC setting, where only the logical (not the full physical) state is projected onto the code space at each round.
+A first next step in this direction would be to revisit the setting of a three-qubit QEC code under bosonic dephasing considered in~\cite{novais2006decoherence}, and then move to one comprising at least two logical qubits, where protected two-qubit gates would also be needed.
+We expect that the presence of a quantum bath will still result in additional constraints that would need to be accounted for to properly choreograph DES and QEC into a layered quantum computing architecture.
+For instance, carefully designed evolution blocks may need to be included, that allow for the relevant temporally correlated bath to be re-equilibrated, without reintroducing Markovian noise that may also generically be present.
+Additionally, we expect that noise {\em spatial correlations}, which could analogously entail a component enabled solely by the nonclassical nature of the bath, would need to be treated on equal footing, as the system size increases.
+With quantum information and QEC protocols continuing to grow in complexity, our work highlights the importance of additional theoretical and experimental investigations into the {\em combined} effect of classical and quantum error mechanisms, in concert with DES and QEC taken together.